TroyChristian/ios-sprint-challenge-message-board-debugging-and-testing/bugs.md

 Action Plan: This looks like a model error, I'm going to investigate any structs and their keys for mismatches to what the server might respond with.
 Ok, in the fetchMessages function.
 I highly suspect that the error is due to firebase assigning a string value to its decoded data in a list, making it effectively a dictionary.

-Fix:  modify expected data to account for firebase returning a dictionary, strip the UUID keys out by using .values to return a list of Message Structs like our program expects.
+Fix:  modify expected data to account for firebase returning a dictionary, strip the UUID keys out by using .values to return a list of Message Structs like our program expects in MessageThreadController.

+2B.
+Decoding error continues:

+Action Plan: Same as before, check out networking dealing with decoding and compare against our model.

+Fix:  Modify messages to return a dictionary to account for firebase making a dictionary out of all arrays.
+Strip out nil values using compactMap in init statement in MessageThread model.

 UI